Reading Duration: 4 min

-Air vs Road Freight in Europe: Which is the best option?
+Air vs Road Freight in Europe

 When shipping cargo intra-Europe, shippers are left unsure which transportation mode is best.
 Air Freight rates carry a high cost, while road freight may have longer transit times.
 Choosing the right mode of transport when shipping with a freight forwarder (FF) in Europe may seem like a parity.